The Power and Energy Systems Area committee and associated faculty for the 2021-2022 academic year together with their fields of interest are:

 ECE 307 – Techniques for Engineering Decisions

-The course is concerned with the modeling of decisions in engineering work and the analysis of models to develop a systematic approach to making decisions.
-The course aims to teach students to think structurally about decision-making problems.
-Fundamental concepts in linear and dynamic programming, probability theory and statistics serve as the mathematical basis for the development of techniques for solving typical problems faced in making engineering decisions in industry and government.
-Topics include resource allocation, logistics, scheduling, sequential decision making, facility siting, investment decisions, application of financial derivatives and other problems for decision making under uncertainty.
-Extensive use of case studies from actual industrial applications gets the students involved in real-world decisions.
-Two projects provide students with experience working in teams and require formal oral presentations and written reports.
+This three-hour course is concerned with modeling decisions and modeling analysis of models to develop a systematic approach to making decisions.
+The focus is on developing techniques for solving typical problems faced in making engineering decisions in industry and government.
+Topics include resource allocation, logistics, scheduling, sequential decision making, siting of facilities, investment decisions and other problems for decision making under uncertainty.
+Extensive use of case studies gets students involved in real-world decisions.
+Prerequisite: ECE 210; credit or concurrent registration in ECE 313.

 ECE 330 – Power Circuits and Electromechanics